-Instructions have been issued whereby Nepalese and Indian citizens, while travelling by air, between the two countries must be in possession of any of the following documents to prove their nationality:
+Instructions have been issued whereby Nepalese and Indian citizens while traveling by air, between the two countries must be in possession of any of the following documents to prove their nationality:

 The above arrangement is in operation since 1.10.2000